 - this is easier said than done, but try not to hide or crouch – you want to make yourself appear larger and more intimidating

 - you should know what’s in your first aid kit and how to use each item

-- you should be able to do chest compressions.
+- you should be able to do chest compressions and CPR

 - treat bruises, cuts, and wounds

 - how to stop a bleeding wound, including a gunshot wound

 - take care of fractures